 More protein, the better?

 Many companies tout more protein, the better.
 This isn’t entirely true.
 In fact, it depends on the individual and their current eating pattern and past medical history whether a high protein diet is healthy or not.
-Even as a heavy weight body builder, avid runner, or average individual, you may be meeting, and likely exceeding, the recommended protein for your body.

 In fact, the Scientific Report of the 2015 Dietary Guidelines gathered information on what Americans eat and the research was eye-opening.
 The research showed on average, American adults either met or exceeded the daily recommended protein intake, with some Americans eating double the amount!